mammoth-mouse-1111

 I think it could be due to the head node needing more resources?
 I'm having some difficulty understanding how resources are allocated to nodes:

-.
+⢠The Resources object seems to provision ray head and worker nodes with the same requests & limits for resources.
+However, I can ask for different resources in ray_start_params in the HeadNodeConfig.
 Is this how I'm supposed to provision the head node with different nodes?
-If the amount of resources I request for the head node exceeds the limits in the Resources
+If the amount of resources I request for the head node exceeds the limits in the Resources object, what happens?

 No matter how I try to provision resources, the job itself doesn't seem to progress when it should be extremely fast.